vinceimbat/vinceimbat/content/thoughts/dream log.md

 [[2023-09-12]]:

 - Papa was driving us on an SUV.
 He suddenly left the car.
 I made the car run but felt afraid so I pedaled the break but didn't know how to totally make the car stop.
 We came to a place with ponds like Tita Villa's place in Binmaley.
 I told Ate Mau to drive.
 She said she don't know too.
 So I asked them to get off the car while it is still moving a bit.
 When they tried to get off, papa arrived with a limp on his one foot.
 It was his left foot, I think.
 I asked him, "Nila yo?""
 He answered by telling me about his limp.

+Undated
+- I had several dreams with Lau in it.
+The first dream, Lau, Lea, and another ex of mind (Precious?) were in an island with me.
+I felt weird that it happened but it seems that it was entirely my fault and that I was maintaining all those three relationships at the same time and my secret was revealed because of this mistake.
+- The second dream, Lau and I attended a wedding but we didn't know that we were both there.
+She seemed ok with me and we had a conversation and caught up.
+She was smiling and may even be flirting with mo.
+Or was I doing the flirting?